Maycon1993/Devices-docs/surface/surface-dock-firmware-update.md

 ---
 # Surface Dock 1 Firmware Update

 This article explains how to use Microsoft Surface Dock 1 Firmware Update to install and manage firmware on the original Surface Dock 1.
 When installed on your Surface device, it updates Surface Dock 1 devices attached to your Surface device.

 > [!NOTE]
-> This article does not apply to [Surface Dock 2](surface-dock2-overview.md), which receives updates automatically via Windows Update or by using Microsoft Configuration Manager or other MSI deployment tools.
-All current software, firmware, and drivers for the Surface Dock 2 can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=101317).
+> This article applies only to Surface Dock 1.
+Subsequently released docks, such as [Surface Dock 2](surface-dock2-overview.md), are capable of receiving updates automatically.

 This tool supersedes the earlier Microsoft Surface Dock Updater tool, previously available for download as part of Surface Tools for IT.
-The earlier tool was named Surface_Dock_Updater_vx.xx.xxx.x.msi (where x indicates the version number) and is no longer available for download and should not be used.
+The earlier tool was named Surface_Dock_Updater_vx.xx.xxx.x.msi (where x indicates the version number) and is no longer available for download and shouldn't be used.

 > [!IMPORTANT]
 > This article contains technical instructions for IT administrators.
-If you are a home user, please see [How to update your Surface Dock Firmware](https://support.microsoft.com/help/4023478/surface-update-your-surface-dock) on the Microsoft Support site.
-The instructions at the support site are the same as the general installation steps below, but this article has additional information for monitoring, verifying, and deploying the update to multiple devices on a network.
+If you're a home user, please see [How to update your Surface Dock Firmware](https://support.microsoft.com/help/4023478/surface-update-your-surface-dock) on the Microsoft Support site.
+The instructions at the support site are the same as the general installation steps, but this article has additional information for monitoring, verifying, and deploying the update to multiple devices on a network.

 ## Supported devices